 We are NOT full-time travelers, as many travel bloggers are.
 The “regular” still pays our bills.
 Granted, we are teachers, so that gives us a little more time off than the average person, but we still hold a full-time job that does restrict our travel.

-Also, our school district has a somewhat modified calendar in that we get a shorter summer in exchange for a full week off in September, a full week off for Thanksgiving, and a full week off in February.
-That is in addition to the standard two weeks off at Christmas and New Year’s and a week for Spring Break.
-We are not on a year-round schedule, as we do get a full seven weeks off for the summer, but it does allow us to spread our travel throughout the year.
+Also, our school district has a somewhat modified calendar.
+We get a shorter summer in exchange for a full week off in September, a full week off for Thanksgiving, and a full week off in February.
+That is in addition to the standard two weeks off at Christmas and a week for Spring Break.
+We are not on a year-round schedule.
+We do get a full seven weeks off for the summer.
+The schedule does allow us to spread our travel throughout the year.

 Our Travel Style